-- Be 18 years of age or older. - Have a current first aid certificate that covers the ages of the children in your care. - Have a current CPR certification that covers the ages of the children in your care. - Be listed in your program's approved health care plan as a medication administrant.
-In order to be approved, the health care plan must be signed by your program's Health Care Consultant and be submitted and approved by the program's licensor/registrar.
+- Be 18 years of age or older. - Have a current first aid certificate that covers the ages of the children in your care. - Have a current CPR certification that covers the ages of the children in your care. - Be listed in your program's approved Health Care Plan as a medication administrant.
+To be approved, the Health Care Plan must be signed by your program's Health Care Consultant and be submitted and approved by the program's licensor/registrar.

-You are responsible for making sure you are listed in your program's health care plan before giving medication in the program.
-If you are not familiar with your program's health care plan, speak with your supervisor and ask for a copy of the plan.
+You are responsible for making sure you are listed in your program's Health Care Plan before giving medication in the program.
+If you are not familiar with your program's Health Care Plan, speak with your supervisor and ask for a copy of the plan.